SynthmindsLLC/SynthBrain/02 -🧙🏿‍♂️ Learning Lab/👨🏻‍🏫 Courses/AI for Financial Management.md

 How does AI provide insights for decision-making in financial compliance?

 _Back:_
 AI analyzes historical data and current trends to offer insights for decision-making.
-It can identify risks and opportunities, such as detecting patterns of fraudulent activity or optimizing investment strategies by forecasting market trends.
+It can identify risks and opportunities.

 ---